onzfonz/comp227/src/content/4/en/part4b.md

 ### Exercises 4.13-4.14

-#### 4.13 Blog list expansions, step1
+#### 4.13 Watchlist expansions, step1

-Implement functionality for deleting a single blog post resource.
+Implement functionality for deleting a single show.

 Use the async/await syntax.
 Follow [RESTful](/part3/node_js_and_express#rest) conventions when defining the HTTP API.

 Implement tests for the functionality.

-#### 4.14 Blog list expansions, step2
+#### 4.14 Watchlist expansions, step2

-Implement functionality for updating the information of an individual blog post.
+Implement functionality for updating the information of an individual show.

 Use `async`/`await`.

-The application mostly needs to update the number of ***likes*** for a blog post.
+The application mostly needs to update the number of ***likes*** for a show.
 You can implement this functionality the same way that we implemented updating tasks in [part 3](/part3/saving_data_to_mongo_db#other-operations).

 Implement tests for the functionality.